chanmix51/Pomm/documentation/documentation.rst

 The *Database* class brings access to mechanisms to create connections and transactions and also register converters.
 A *Converter* is a class that translates a data type from Postgresql to PHP and from PHP to Postgresql.
 By default, the following converters are registered, this means you can use them without configuring anything:
  * Boolean: convert postgresql 't' and 'f' to PHP boolean value
  * Number: convert postgresql 'smallint', 'bigint', 'integer', 'decimal', 'numeric', 'real', 'double precision', 'serial', 'bigserial' types to numbers
- * String: convert postgresql 'varchar' and 'text' into PHP string
+ * String: convert postgresql 'varchar', 'uuid', 'xml' and 'text' into PHP string
  * Timestamp: convert postgresql 'timestamp', 'date', 'time' to PHP DateTime instance.
+ * Interval: convert postgresql's 'interval' type into PHP SplInterval instance.

 Other types are natively available in postgresql databases but are not loaded automatically by Pomm: